metame/express-users/readme.md

 # A Profile Template

 ## Description
-A template using Express for user registration, login, and authentication.
+An Express template for user registration, login, and authentication.

 ## Dependencies
 * Node v0.10.x